 The RGHRP partnered with a vast group of entities including RWEACT, Trout Unlimited, CPW, USFS, San Luis Valley Irrigation District, and Willow Creek Reclamation Committee on the Upper Rio Grande Assessment.

-The Assessment provides a comprehensive document of the ecological condition of the mainstem of the Rio Grande and its major tributaries from the headwaters to the town of South Fork, identifying causes of concern and developing a list of prioritized projects that will improve the function of uplands, and riparian and aquatic ecosystems.
+The Assessment provides a comprehensive document of the ecological condition of the mainstem of the Rio Grande and its major tributaries from the headwaters to the town of South Fork, identified causes of concern and developed a list of prioritized projects that improve the function of uplands, and riparian and aquatic ecosystems.
 Projects identified in the Upper Rio Grande Assessment address environmental, recreational, agricultural, and municipal/industrial water needs.
 The Assessment concurrently identifies projects that involve instream infrastructure as related to recreational, environmental, agricultural, and municipal/industrial needs in the basin.
 The RGHRP and other organizations use the assessment as a guidebook for future projects affecting the Rio Grande watershed.
 More information can be found here.

 When forest fires eliminate growth in a region, noxious species have an opportunity to spread with limited competition.
 In 2015, the RGHRP partnered with the US Forest Service to map and treat weeds in the West Fork Complex Fire burn area.
 The project focused specifically on musk thistle, oxeye daisy, Canada thistle, and yellow toadflax, which are all non-native, noxious weeds.
 85 miles of trails and road were mapped, and 40 acres were treated to eliminate the weeds.